antmicro/audio-latency-tester/doc/source/usage.md

 # Usage

-In order to use these scripts, you need a microcontroller flashed with images from previous step connected via USB for communication.
+In order to use these scripts, you need a microcontroller flashed with images from [`flashing hardware`](./installation.md#flashing-hardware) section.

 The scripts require libusb, Python3, PyUSB, and sufficient access rights to the connected USB devices.